Welcome to this presentation page for Blainville, a city located on the North Shore of Montreal.

 The professionals at Courtiers immobiliers Rive-Nord are well acquainted with the various players in the real estate market, the nuts and bolts of real estate transactions and the specifics of the real estate market in the Blainville area.

 They'll help you showcase your property and present it in its best light to potential buyers.
 Take advantage of their experience to find the best purchase offers and sell your property quickly and at the best price.
 Their experience will save you time and money.
-For a free evaluation of your project, call them at 514.236.6282.
+For a free evaluation of your project, call them at

-On the one hand, there are homes for all tastes and budgets, from reasonably priced condos and semi-detached houses to the luxurious mansions of the chic Fontainebleau district.
-On the other hand, 40% of the territory is made up of natural environments, while residential projects are integrated into recreational sites.
-In addition, the city offers a safe and friendly environment that is neither too small nor too large.
-The speed limit is set at 30 km/h, except on main arteries.
-The crime rate is very low.
-The increase in population has also stimulated many businesses to locate here and the tax revenue is invested directly in services to citizens.
-Can we expect more?
+Indeed, on the one hand, there are homes for all tastes and budgets, condos and houses twinned at reasonable prices with luxurious mansions of the chic Fontainebleau district.
+On the other hand, 40% of the territory is made up of natural environments while residential projects are integrated into recreational sites.
+In addition, the city offers a safe and friendly environment, neither too small nor too large.
+The speed limit is set at 30 km/h, except on the main arteries.
+The crime index is very low.
+The demographic increase has also stimulated many companies to settle there and the tax gain is invested directly in the services to citizens.Can we want more?

 Blainville, from 1968 to today

-A review of the figures in this table is interesting.
-It reveals the rapid growth of Blainville in terms of population and residential development, but also in terms of municipal expenditures.
-The total number of kilometers of streets follows the same trend, also doubling every 20 years.
-Similarly, the average value of homes increases by 433% between 1968 and 1978, 311% from 1978 to 1988, 177% from 1988 to 1998 and 280% from 1998 to 2017.
-Over a period of nearly 40 years, the average value of a single-family home of $4,500 in 1968 increases to $310,125 in 2017.
-The assessed valuation of the entire municipality also increases almost exponentially; from $5 million in 1968 to $108 million a decade later.
-In 2017, that property assessment is $7,651 million!
+Examination of the figures compiled in this table draws our attention.
+It reveals the rapid growth of Blainville on the demographic and residential levels, but also in terms of municipal expenses.
+The total kilometers of streets follows the same evolution by also doubling every 20 years.
+In the same vein, the average value of houses increased by 433 % between 1968 and 1978, from 311 % from 1978 to 1988, from 177 % from 1988 to 1998 and from 280 % from 1998 to 2017.
+Over a period ofAlmost 40 years, the average value of a single -family house of $ 4,500 in 1968 increased to $ 310,125 in 2017.
+The land assessment of the entire municipality also increases almost exponentially;From $ 5 million in 1968, it reached $ 108 million ten years later.In 2017, this land assessment amounted to $ 7,651 million!

-(Source : https://blainville.ca/storage/app/media/Ville/Portrait%20de%20Blainville/Histoire/cahier_histoire_blainville.pdf)A city where it is good to live
+A city where life is good

-In terms of quality of life, L'actualité magazine ranked Blainville 1st among the best cities in Quebec to live in in 2019.
-Blainville has risen to the top of the list thanks, among other things, to its economic health, its demographics and the wide variety of activities and services offered to the population.
+On the quality of quality of life, the magazine L'Actualité has placed Blainville in the 1st row of the best Quebec cities where life is good in 2019.
+It has risen to the top of the charts thanks, among others, to its economic health, toIts demography and the great diversity of activities and services offered to the population.

-Source: City of Blainville
+Source : City of Blainville

 Some additional attractions